oddjobz/make_me_static/readme.txt

 The default option is to use a Git account hosted by MadPenguin, and to publish the site on MadPenguin's page hosting platform.
 As a result the default options do not require any specific Git or Page hosting configuration to get going.
 If on the other hand you choose to use a hosted Git service such as GitLab, you will need to enter some credentials for your online account, and from there configure your GitLab account to publish to a page hosting service.

-Once you have successfully publushed a static copy of your site, all you need to do is point your domain at the address of the page hosting service, and asssuming your domain matches the one you entered when setting up your profile within the plugin, you should be up and running.
+Once you have successfully published a static copy of your site, all you need to do is point your domain at the address of the page hosting service, and asssuming your domain matches the one you entered when setting up your profile within the plugin, you should be up and running.

 The service retains a metadata database for the site which includes file names, sizes and modification times, together with any credentials that have been added when creating a profile.
 (Sensitive credentials and other information is encrypted at rest).
 The external service is responsible for all scanning and processing activities to mitigate strain on the Wordpress server.